benocd/benocd/README.md

 - 👀 I’m interested in arduino, raspberry pi, data science, api development, iot, automation
 - 🌱 I’m currently learning analogue electronics, biology
 - 💞️ I’m looking to collaborate on rural iot projects
-- 📫 How to reach me Twitter: @beno_cd
+- 📫 How to reach me www.beno.cl

 <!---
 benocd/benocd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.